0day-ci/linux/Documentation/usb/usbip_protocol.rst

 Once the client knows the list of exported USB devices it may decide to use one of them.
 First the client opens a TCP/IP connection to the server and sends an OP_REQ_IMPORT packet.
 The server replies with OP_REP_IMPORT.
-If the import was successful the TCP/IP connection remains open and will be used to transfer the URB traffic between the client and the server.
-The client may send two types of packets: the USBIP_CMD_SUBMIT to submit an URB, and USBIP_CMD_UNLINK to unlink a previously submitted URB.
-The answers of the server may be USBIP_RET_SUBMIT and USBIP_RET_UNLINK respectively.

 ::